iccsw/iccsw.doc.ic.ac.uk.2017/contents/location.md

 From South Kensington station either follow the subway signposted to the museums or walk north up Exhibition Road.
 The main entrance to the College is just past the Science Museum.
-To get to the Huxley Building from here go through the main entrance and follow the elevated walkway to the far end; this enters the building on level 3.
+To get to the  58 Princes Gate turn to the right on the Exhibition Road opposite of Imperial College London Business School.
+For the Blackett Building from the main entrance go through the main entrance and follow the elevated walkway to the far end; this enters the building on level 3 of Huxley Building.
+Turn right, and follow the corridor to the end to arrive at LT3 of Blackett Build.
 From Gloucester Road station walk north up Gloucester Road and turn right at Queen's Gate Terrace; the entrance to the Department is opposite the end of Queen's Gate Terrace, on Queen's Gate itself.
 Both stations are about a